How to Cool a Greenhouse

 We talk a lot about how the water tank helps keep the dome warm in the winter.
 It also helps keep the dome cool in the summer.
 The water tank contains between 600 and 3,000 gallons of water, depending on the size of the dome, which is cooler than the ambient temperature.
 If it were 80 degrees in your greenhouse and you stuck a hand into the pond, it would feel significantly cooler than the air around you.

 Temperature exchange happens easily through the sheet metal framing of the tank.
-The temperature outside could be 90°, trying to climb to over 100°, but the thermal mass of the 75° water keeps the dome cool.
+The temperature outside could be 90°, but the thermal mass of the 75° water works to cool a greenhouse.
 Evaporation will also occur from the top of the tank, helping to add humidity and cooling your dome.
 The Solar Powered Water Feature upgrade also helps to add more moisture to the air, especially when using the new spray option.

-Hint: install an oscillating fan near the pond or a small fan to the lumber brace behind the spitter to further increase evaporative cooling from the water tank.
+Hint: install an oscillating fan near the pond or a small fan to the lumber brace behind the spillway to further increase evaporative cooling from the water tank.

-Proper air circulation and ventilation in a greenhouse is so essential.
-The ventilation system of a greenhouse not only provides fresh air to the plants (CO2), it also helps to control temperature and humidity.
+Proper air circulation and ventilation in a greenhouse are essential.
+The greenhouse ventilation system not only provides fresh air to the plants (CO2), but it also helps to control temperature and humidity.
 Greenhouses are generally enclosed structures that will not ventilate entirely on their own.
 To ensure easy, reliable ventilation, Growing Spaces has designed automated vents and fans.

-Here is an example of a 110 volt fan in our 33′ Growing Dome which helps move air.
-We also use direct drive cooling fans run from solar panels.
+Here is an example of a 110-volt fan in our 33′ Growing Dome which helps move air.
+We also use direct drive cooling fans run from solar panels to cool a greenhouse.

 The 33′ and 42′ Growing Domes now come with solar attic fans standard, one in the 33 and two in the 42.
 This is also available as an upgrade in the 26′.
 The larger domes require more active circulation to keep the Growing Dome cool.
 We can also easily retrofit existing domes with this upgrade.

-Our automatic solar greenhouse vents are heat activated and require no electricity to operate.
+Our automatic solar greenhouse vents are heat-activated and require no electricity to operate.
 The upper and lower automatic greenhouse vents open and close at an adjustable preset temperature due to the expansion and contraction of a beeswax solution within a cylinder and piston.
-Greenhouse venting and cooling of the Growing Dome® is then achieved as warm air escapes from the top vents, and cold air is drawn in through the lower vents.
-Heating of the Growing Dome® creates a “chimney” effect.
+Greenhouse venting and cooling of the Growing Dome is then achieved as warm air escapes from the top vents, and cold air is drawn in through the lower vents.
+The heating of the Growing Dome creates a “chimney” effect.
 During colder months, the solar greenhouse vent openers are easily disconnected to close the vents at will.

 22 foot Growing Dome Geodesic Greenhouse with outer beds and open vents